-The fair value change of the derivative is recognized as part of finance costs in the consolidated statement of profit or loss, which are disclosed in Note 11.
-Refer to Note 28 for information about the methods and assumptions used in determining the fair value of derivatives.
+Fair value changes of the Group's interest rate cap derivative are recognized in the consolidated statement of profit or loss, within finance costs which are disclosed in Note 11.
+Fair value changes of the Group's purchase options derivatives are recognized in the consolidated statement of profit or loss, within other income/(expenses) which are disclosed in Note 6.
+Refer to Note 29 for information about the methods and assumptions used in determining the fair value of derivatives.